pivotal/docs-tap/scst-scan/troubleshoot-scan.hbs.md

 ## <a id="troubleshooting-issues"></a> Troubleshooting issues

 ### <a id="troubleshooting-grype-in-airgap"></a> Troubleshooting Grype in Airgap Environments

-For any issues with grype in airgap environments see [here](offline-airgap.hbs.md).
+For information about issues with Grype in air-gap environments, see [Using Grype in offline and air-gapped environments](offline-airgap.hbs.md).

 ### <a id="miss-src-ps"></a> Missing target SSH secret